Here’s a list of games I’ve Com-PETE-d in the above-mentioned calendar year.

 Zero Escape: Zero Time Dilemma

 I really dug 999, and enjoyed the rollercoaster ride that was Virtue’s Last Reward.
-Both those games managed to take an heady (but anime-friendly) plot-line, and sprinkle it with clashing stereotypes who, by-and-large, managed to endear themselves to the player.
+Both those games managed to take a heady (but anime-friendly) plot-line, and sprinkle it with clashing stereotypes who, by-and-large, managed to endear themselves to the player.

 Zero Time Dilemma, however, presents nine utterly unlikable characters during it’s (very) cold opening, and few of them make positive emotional inroads throughout the remainder of the game.
 Puzzles very much stick to the Nonary Games formula, with no real surprises.